 - Current economic climate: If we’re in a bear market like 2008/2009 vs. a bull market of 2013, that will affect your risk tolerance.

 - Your optimism or pessimism on the economy and your finances.

-- How the questions are posed influence the responses.
+- How the questions are posed influences the responses.
 Are they positively or negatively worded questions?

 Determining risk tolerance is a scientific form of art.
 To be more precise, it’s a little science, a little art, and a lot of listening.